Community Mental Health Program

-The James Bay Community Mental Health Program’s (JBCMHP) main office, located in Moosonee, is committed to establishing a healthier and happier environment for all people living in WAHA communities.
-Community Counselors are available to assist community members requiring mental health services in Attawapiskat, Peawanuck, Kashechewan, Fort Albany and Moosonee.
+Our Community Mental Health Program is committed to establishing a healthier and happier environment for all people living in our region.
+Community counselors are available to assist anyone requiring mental health services in Attawapiskat, Peawanuck, Kashechewan, Fort Albany and Moosonee.
 In Moose Factory, a Psychiatric Clinic Nurse is available to assist those in need.

 - Moosonee: Toll Free 1-877-336-2164 or 705-336-2164